Indiana Jones Adventure: Ride experience

 Suddenly, the transport veers to the left, and all is dark.
 The transport's headlights flicker back on, illuminating walls swarming with thousands of beetles.
 Hissing sounds are heard, and riders are blasted with puffs of air.
 The transport heads out of the darkness and onto the bridge which spans the pit.
 The transport stalls for a moment as another oncoming transport can be seen about to cross the bridge (depending on the transport's timed arrival), which turns away just before reaching it.
 The transport then accelerates across the bridge, which sways and jostles under its weight.
 The massive stone face of Mara shoots beams from its eye, attempting to destroy the bridge.
 The transport makes it safely across, then turns sharply to the right.

 Hundreds of snakes cover the walls and ground, and a large audio-animatronic cobra appears to the right of the vehicle, striking at the riders.
 The transport heads back to return across the rope bridge and flashes its headlights at an oncoming transport about to cross (again, depending on the transport's timed arrival).
-The transport turns sharply to the right, traveling behind the giant stone carving of Mara's face, and enter a room full of skulls (1,995 to be exact), and the ghost of Mara roars at riders from above.
-Our transport turns towards the left and dips underneath the main bridge as a fireball erupts ahead from the laser beam.
-Our vehicle nearly gets hit by the deadly laser blast from the "Broken Nose Of Mara" as our transport travels across a mini wooden bridge and veers into a pitch-black tunnel.
-The transport then stalls near a hanging tree root, then all of a sudden the transport starts up again and we head towards a long tree branch full of rats scurrying and jumping from it.
-We head straight on and hit the branch of rats.
-The transport careens through a dimly lit tunnel with paintings of spear-wielding skeletal warriors adorning the walls.
+The transport turns sharply to the right, traveling behind the giant stone carving of Mara's face, and enter a room full of skulls (the number of skulls is 1,995, a reference to the year of the ride's opening), and Mara roars at the riders from above.
+The transport turns towards the left and dips underneath the main bridge as a fireball erupts ahead from the laser beam.
+The vehicle nearly gets hit by the deadly laser blast from the "Broken Nose Of Mara" as the transport travels across a mini wooden bridge and veers into a pitch-black tunnel.
+Shocks of electricity suddenly chase the transport before it stalls for a brief moment.
+All of a sudden, the transport starts up again and it heads towards an empty corridor leading towards a way out of the temple when, suddenly, the electrical shocks blasts the corridor, causing it to collapse and block the tunnel (Formerly until 2023, this scene used to be the Rat Cave, in which the vehicle crashes into a log covered in thousands of rats, and rat sounds were heard when the vehicle stalls in the dark) and The transport careens through another dimly lit tunnel with paintings of spear-wielding skeletal warriors adorning the walls.
 Blasts of air hit the riders, and darts are heard striking the transport as it rolls over the trigger stones between the skeletal warriors.